Byram v. United States

 Byram v.
 United States, 705 F.2d 1418 (5th Cir.
 1983) is a Fifth Circuit Court of Appeals decision that helps determine when a sale of land will result in a capital gain for purpose of the U.S. Federal income tax.

 Facts

 Taxpayer John D. Byram sold seven pieces of real estate in 1973.
 All transactions were initiated by the purchases; he did not subdivide the land, and spent minimal time and effort.
-From 1971–1973 Byram sold 22 parcels of real estate for a gross return of over $9 million and a net profit of $3.4 million.
+From 1971 to 1973 Byram sold 22 parcels of real estate for a gross return of over $9 million and a net profit of $3.4 million.

 Issue

 Were the properties held for investment purposes (allowing capital gains treatment) and not primarily for sale to customers in the ordinary course of his trade or business?

 Holding

 The Court of Appeals for the Fifth Circuit affirmed the holding of the District Court.
 The properties were held for investment purposes and not primarily for sale to customers in the ordinary course of his trade or business and therefore warranted capital gains treatment under Internal Revenue Code sections 1201 and 1202.